-Caring for our people and product safety are the key elements of our social responsibility.
-Orthex promotes a zero-accident vision and culture, and during 2022 we introduced a new KPI for safety - Lost-Time Injury Frequency (LTIF) rate.
-This KPI will replace the number of work-related accidents and will give us the opportunity to benchmark our safety performance.
-Stakeholder engagement and sustainable supply chain remain important aspects to us and will be reported from now on under Sustainability governance.
+Caring for our people, product safety and customer satisfaction are the key elements of our social responsibility.
+Orthex promotes a zero-accident vision and culture, and we measure our performance with Lost-Time Injury Frequency (LTIF) rate.
+In 2023, we introduced a new employee satisfaction KPI, Engagement Index.